dupuyjs/AzPester/Docs/Resources/Network/RouteTable.md

 - `name`: (Required) The name of the route table.
   - Type: string
+- `context`: (Optional) The context name used for this resource. default context used if not specified.
+  - Type: string

+Note: You can target a subscription different than default one by using `context` property.
+However, you have to reference the associated subscription identifier and resource group name in the `contexts` section.

+For more details about contexts, please read the [REAME.md](../../../README.md) file.

 - `location`: (Optional) The location of the route table.
   - Type: string
 - `routes`: (Optional) List of all routes.
 Contains an array of `route` objects.